JSIF Achievements

 The Jamaica Social Investment Fund continues to make progress in improving the lives of the underserved populations throughout Jamaica, thereby taking the country a step closer to achieving the milestones set out in the country’s Vision 2030 development plan.
 While in the early days the JSIF had a strong focus on addressing basic community needs, the work of the JSIF has now evolved towards making investments aimed at economic growth; developing the youth work force; job creation and increased earnings at the micro, small and medium enterprise levels.

-In financial year 2021/2022 JSIF was implementing four Projects; the Rural Economic Development Initiative II (REDI II); the Disaster Vulnerability Reduction Project (DVRP); the GOJ Integrated Community Development Project II (ICDP II) and the Basic Needs Trust Fund 9 (BNTF 9.
+In financial year 2024/2025 JSIF was implementing four Projects; the Rural Economic Development Initiative II (REDI-II); the Disaster Vulnerability Reduction Project (DVRP); the GOJ Integrated Community Development Project II (ICDP-II) and the Basic Needs Trust Fund 10 (BNTF 10.
 These projects focus on areas integral to the sustainable development of the country and include agriculture and tourism, climate change resilience, disaster management, education, health, citizen safety and security and rural development.

-In its Project Management role, JSIF continues its collaboration with the Ministry of Local Government and Rural Development to facilitate official electricity connection for households in targeted communities across all constituencies.
+In its Project Management role, JSIF continues its collaboration with the Ministry of Local Government and Rural Development to facilitate official electricity connection for households in targeted communities across all constituencies, through the Community Electrification Project (CEP).